lakarora/cs326-final-tau/docs/milestone1.md

 * ### Price Comparison
     Both sellers and buyers will be able to see the price of the book on Amazon so that they can make a more educated trade.
 Based off of the books condition we will also change the valuation so that people can know what they should be getting/paying for the book.

+# Work Breakdown
+* Lakshay Arora - [lakarora](https://github.com/lakarora): Created a popup for rating other users and one for account verification.
+Also  created page for creating a new account, a page to rate and view other users, and a page for displaying options after a successful login.
+* Nishad Ranade - [nishadranade](https://github.com/nishadranade): Created the account information page also created the page to post a book to the website.
+Added folders for website resources for better organization.
+Fixed positioning of elements on the search results page.
+* Nathan Grant - [N8Grant](https://github.com/N8Grant): Created the home page aka. index.html.
+Created the searchResults.html for displaying relavent books.
+Also created the messages.html for users to communicate and included a menu list for navigating to all of the different user options.